LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 History Note:	Authority G.S.
 84-23;
 Adopted by the Supreme Court: July 24, 1997;
 Amendments Approved by the Supreme Court: March 16, 2017; November 16, 2006; March 1, 2003.

-SECTION .0400 - TRANSACTIONS WITH PERSON OTHER THAN CLIENTS
+Section .0400 - TRANSACTIONS WITH PERSON OTHER THAN CLIENTS

-# 27 NCAC 02 Rule 4.1	TRUTHFULNESS IN STATEMENTS TO OTHERS
+## Rule 4.1	TRUTHFULNESS IN STATEMENTS TO OTHERS
 In the course of representing a client a lawyer shall not knowingly make a false statement of material fact or law to a third person.

 ##### Comment